YGIHANA1/HEALTHCARE_AI_ASSISTANT/README.md

-# 🧠 FutureForge Healthcare AI Assistant
+# 🧠 Healthcare AI Assistant

 A powerful AI-powered tool built with React and Flask, designed to help clinics, communities, and individuals assess symptoms and receive medical guidance instantly using LLMs.